Hong Kong activist Wong arrested over unauthorised assembly | Law-Order

 Hong Kong activist Wong arrested over unauthorised assembly

 Hong Kong pro-democracy activist Joshua Wong said he was arrested again Thursday for allegedly participating in an unauthorised assembly last October.
-Wong tweeted that he was arrested when reporting to the semi-autonomous Chinese territory's Central Police Station.
+Wong tweeted that he was arrested when he reported to the semi-autonomous Chinese territory's Central Police Station as part of a bail requirement.

-He said he was also accused of violating a pre-coronavirus pandemic law banning the wearing of masks in public places on the pretext they obscure identity.
-Wong was expected to leave the police station and address journalists later Thursday.
+He said he was also accused of violating a pre-coronavirus law banning the wearing of masks in public places on the pretext they obscure identity.
+Wong told reporters after leaving the police station that it is the third case against him.
+He vowed to continue to resist.

 - READ MORE ON: